María Corina Machado: Domestic policy

 In 2011, Machado campaigned as an advocate of "popular capitalism", stating: "To defeat Chavista socialism, we must present superior ideas that can inspire millions of Venezuelans."
 Machado supports the privatization of state-run entities in Venezuela, including oil company PDVSA.
 In 2023, she ran as a candidate in the opposition presidential primaries.
 The Maduro administration subsequently barred her from running.
-She became the main driving force for the main opposition candidate, Edmundo González Urrutia, who was allowed to compete by the Maduro regime.
+She became the main driving force for the main opposition candidate, Edmundo González Urrutia, who was allowed to compete by the Maduro government.
 In May 2023, Machado called for the banning of reelection to political office, said she was in favor of same-sex marriage, supported the legalization of medical cannabis, and called for a national debate on the legality of abortion in cases involving risk to the mother's life or instances of rape.
 In a 2024 interview, Machado talked of making education available for all Venezuelans and of reforming the country's judiciary.
 Machado has stated she admires, and has been compared to, the United Kingdom's Margaret Thatcher.
+In 2025, appearing virtually at the 2025 edition of Fortune Global Forum, she advocated large-scale privatization in Venezuela, arguing that more than 500 companies could be privatized, representing an estimated $1.7 trillion economic opportunity.